dharathakkar5/DataFest2018/README.md

 3) What are the factors that the company could focus on to improve their customer base?

 For determing the factors that could have positive impact on the job demand/interests, we created regression models using randomForest, GBM and NeuralNet.
+The target variable used is demand_index.
 The best results were obtained using randomForest regression with a root mean squared error value of 1.87.
 To handle memory issues in R while running the models, we used h2o.ai package for R.

 [Here](https://public.tableau.com/profile/ashish5852#!/vizhome/DataFest1/Story1?publish=yes) is a link to the Visualization.